 Click on one of the images below to enter one of our virtual galleries.

 All of the images on this site, the sound recordings and films that you can access via this site, and the models displayed on Hugo Anderson-Whymark’s Sketchfab site are exhibits in the “New Connections” virtual museum.
 Unless otherwise stated, photographs, films, sound recordings and models are copyright of the “New Connections Across the Northern Isles” project.
 Where copyright rests with the originators, license to reproduce has been given to Shetland Museum and Archives on behalf of the project.
-These materials cannot be reproduced without permission from the license administrator.
+Permission to reproduce must be arrenged with the license administrator, who will consider applications for free non-commercial use, particularly for educational purposes.
 Visit Shetland Museum and Archives’ website for contact information.

 To reference this website and use quotations from any part of the virtual museum, please cite New Connections Across the Northern Isles 2019.